Theodore B. Wells

 Theodore B. Wells (1889-1976) was an American architect.
 He was born in North Dakota.
-He studied at L'ecole des Beaux Arts.
+He studied at the École des Beaux-Arts.
 Back in North Dakota, he designed many public and commercial buildings.

 A number of his works are listed on the National Register of Historic Places.

 Wells had a sole proprietorship before partnering with Myron Denbrook, Jr. The partnership was located in downtown Grand Forks, North Dakota.

-The Wells-Denbrook Architects Office Building in Grand Forks was listed on the National Register in 2014.
+The Wells–Denbrook Architects Office Building in Grand Forks was listed on the National Register in 2014.

 Wells served as a president of the North Dakota Association of Architects.
 During World War I, Wells served with the 307th Engineers, attached to the 82nd Division, serving 22 months, with 13 in France.